danielabar/meblog/src/markdown/rails-slack-app-part4-action-modal-submission.md

 3. Having all the business logic directly in the action handler makes it impossible to test.
 4. Having all the form parsing together with the business logic makes the code hard to read.

-We'll solve these problems in the same way as was done in [Part2](../rails-slack-app-part2-slash-command-with-text-response#openretrospective-interactor) of this series, by introducing an interactor named `SaveRetrospectiveFeedback`.
+These problems can be solved in the same way as was done in [Part2](../rails-slack-app-part2-slash-command-with-text-response#openretrospective-interactor) of this series, by introducing an interactor named `SaveRetrospectiveFeedback`.
 To keep the interactor clean, we'll also introduce a `SlackFormParser` module for extracting the information needed from the Slack view_submission form.

 Here is the `SlackFormParser` module